 The standard of care is intended to protect patients.
 When lapses occur, patients may suffer a number of adverse effects, including:

-Get your free and confidential consultation with one of our medical malpractice lawyers in Albany, NY
+Get your free and confidential consultation with one of our medical malpractice lawyers.

 Medical malpractice is more than a simple mistake, and negligence and errors can take many different forms.